openosmia/snicar-fx/README.md

 - **fast**: up to 50x faster in single-threaded runs depending on model configuration (number of layers in particular)
 - **directional capability**: two-stream and multi-stream solvers
-- **specialized snow and ice features**: liquid water content and empirical optical properties of glacial microbes and minerals
+- **specialized snow and ice features**: liquid water content and empirical optical properties of glacial microbes

 ## Brief description